ControlCore-Project/documentation/docs/source/usage.rst

 Building Workflows with ``concore``
 ------------

 CONTROL-CORE leverages `DHGWorkflow <https://github.com/controlcore-project/DHGWorkflow>`_ to create such workflows graphically.
-DHGWorkflow is a browser-based lightweight workflow composer, which lets us to visually create directed hypergraphs (DHGs) and save them as GraphML files. ``concore`` consists of a parser that would interpret the GraphML files created by DHGWorkflow into workflows consisting of ``concore`` programs that interact with each other in a DHG.
+DHGWorkflow is a browser-based lightweight workflow composer, which lets us visually create directed hypergraphs (DHGs) and save them as GraphML files. ``concore`` consists of a parser that would interpret the GraphML files created by DHGWorkflow into workflows consisting of ``concore`` programs that interact with each other in a DHG.

 .. image:: images/dhg-sample.png